 “Regulators” at the Nuclear Regulatory Commission (NRC) generically approved using short term storage containers for hundreds of years if needed.
 The maker of these thin steel canisters admits cracking is a problem and that it is not feasible to repair them.
 Even a microscopic crack can emit millions of curies of deadly radiation.
 A comparable container leaked in only 17 years.
 Some canisters here have already been in service for 14 years.
 No remedy is currently in place at San Onofre.
 There is no way to anticipate problems once canisters have been welded shut.

 You could not choose a worse location to keep nuclear waste, in this fault ridden tsunami zone.
-The facility was designed for a 7.0 earthquake, but which is up to four times more powerful.
+The facility was designed for a 7.0 earthquake, but USGS now predicts a 7.4, which is up to four times more powerful.
 More than 8.5 million people live within 50 miles.
 The long overdue “Big One” could destroy pools where 700 degree nuclear waste is being cooled.
 If exposed to air, these fuel rods can spontaneously catch fire, releasing a constant plume of radiation into the environment.
 It can’t be put out with water.
 Edison dismantled the onsite fire department specialized in nuclear fires.
 NRC “regulators” have granted Edison an exemption for providing off site emergency preparedness, even though nuclear waste continues to pose a great danger to our communities.
 Edison should be required to gain our consent for a plan that is vetted by independent nuclear experts to ensure our safety.

 Gary Headrick, Co Founder San Clemente Green